Tips on How to Survive a Long-haul Flight in Economy

 3. Wear comfortable clothing

 What you wear on your flight is so vital.
-Dressing in layers is key because you can easily adapt to the plane’s temperature.
+Dressing in layers is key because you can quickly adapt to the plane’s temperature.
 I like dressing in layers since you can never know what the temperature will be like.
-Plus, you are traveling for hours, so my guess is, the climate in the location you are traveling to will be different than the one you left.
-My go-to outfit is leggings, loose-fitting long sleeve t-shirt, a cardigan, and a scarf that I can also use as a blanket if it gets really cold.
+Plus, you are traveling for hours, so my guess is, the climate in the location you are going to will be different than the one you left.
+The best long haul travel outfit to me is leggings, loose-fitting long sleeve t-shirt, a cardigan, and a scarf that I can also use as a blanket if it gets really cold.
 Layers!

 Here’s my go-to comfortable outfit for a long flight.